 If the Respondent desires additional time to prepare for the case, a written request must be submitted to the Director at least fortyeight (48) hours prior to the scheduled hearing.
+For hearings involving the Administrative Hearing Body ninety-six (96) hours notice is required.
 The Director reserves the right to deny or grant such a request.
 The decision of the Director is final.